dsi-clinic/deep-learning-tutorial/README.md

 This repo contains some exercises and information for deep learning tutorials for the University of Chicago's Data Science Institute.

+Note: The code in this repo is for some of the later lessons in this sequence.
+There is a `main` branch which is a skeleton of a training loop for a computer vision model, a `working` branch which includes the code from the computer vision model, and a `bugs` branch which includes several common problems that either break model training or seriously impact model training results.

 Our deep learning tutorials are focused on developing some theoretical intuition for what deep learning models are doing as well as hands-on PyTorch skills.

 Here is the outline for the tutorials as well as links to activity notebooks and additional resources.